0xCompute/rubidity/NOTES.md

 I also agree that the importance of this tech goes beyond blockchain applications, but I try to keep most grandiose thoughts to myself.

 I definitely agree that we should extract Rubidity into its own gem; it's definitely a mess now.

-Finally, BIG QUESTION: do you know how we could create a "sandbox"-type thing that we could use to prevent DC [dump contracts]s from infinite loops in a deterministic (ie gas-based not time-based) way?
-If we could do this we could run arbitrary DCs which would actually finally be "game over"!
 ```